 Managing the supply chain

-Their third Gear and Fulcrum report a bellwether of market trends, projections, risks and strategies gleaned data from 80 manufacturers.
+Their third Gear and Fulcrum report — a bellwether of market trends, projections, risks and strategies — gleaned

 "They need to provide more training," he said.
 "Look around at the people you have and get them the skills."